scintill/electrum-web/docs/INDEX.md

 core developers.

 To this day, Electrum remains simple and easy to use.
 No finnicky gadgets are required.
-No Internet connection is required, and you don't have to trust anyone.
+No Internet connection is required.
+You don't have to trust anyone with your coins.
+Welcome to the future of secure banking.

 #### About the Docs